 The Cantonese Cashew Chicken is featured on the cover of the book.
 This is another easy recipe perfect for weeknight cooking.
 No long marinating time or prep work needed.
 The chicken is lightly coated in a cornstarch mixture, then stir-fried with garlic, ginger, onion, bell pepper, and cashews.
 It is cooked in a chicken stock sauce mixture and served with rice.

-Shrimp with Garlic Noodles stood out as quite the interesting dish.
-It also happened to be my husband’s favorite.
+The Shrimp with Garlic Noodles happened to be my husband’s favorite.
 Chinese egg noodles are cooked, then stir-fried with garlic, soy sauce, sugar, lime juice, and Parmesan cheese.
 That’s right: Parmesan cheese.
 Katie and her mother were inspired by a garlic noodle dish and made a tasty fusion by adding the cheese to the traditional Chinese ingredients.
 It definitely works.
 The noodles are topped with stir-fried shrimp.

-While desserts aren’t a traditional staple in China, Katie and her mother created sweets with Chinese flavors during the course of their catering career.
+Katie and her mother created sweets with Chinese flavors during the course of their catering career.
 In this section, you will find a variety of delicious endings to the meal such as Banana Spring Rolls with Chocolate-Ginger Sauce and Chocolate-Raspberry Wontons.
 I focused on the Five-Spice Chocolate Cake.
-Katie was provided this recipe by her pastry chef friend, Theresa.
 This rich, chocolate cake is flavored with coffee, buttermilk, and the interesting five-spice powder.
 It is best paired with ginger cream or vanilla ice cream to help cut some of the richness.

 Baby Bok Choy with Ginger and Garlic

-4 heads baby bok choy, cut in half lengthwise, then crosswise into small pieces
+- 4 heads baby bok choy cut in half lengthwise, then crosswise into small pieces